top of page

 Christ in the house of Mary and Martha, Peter Paul Rubens and Jan Bruegel, the Younger, 1628; National Gallery of Ireland

-O Lord of my heart;
+Be thou my vision, O lord of my heart;

 [1] Mary Elizabeth Byrne, Be thou my vision, H82 #488